parkupied/parkupied/readme.md

-Contract
+Team Contract

-1. We can stay late but dont push each other.
+1. We can stay late but you're not obliged to.
-2. We have to meeet everydays tasks, milestones, deadline.
+2. We decide during standups if we're going to pair-program or work individually for that day.
-3. We decide during standups how to work for the day.
+3. If you're working outside of class, please slack on the channel to let us know what file are you working on.